 ANSWER: The first sentence of Paragraph 88 asserts legal conclusions and therefore does not require a response.
-To the extent any response is required, provided was not sufficient for Defendants to perform the analysis Twitter knew that Defendants intended to perform.
-Defendants deny the remainder of the
+To the extent any response is required, Defendants deny the allegations set forth in the first sentence of Paragraph 88.
+Defendants admit the allegations set forth in Paragraph 88 that the data Twitter provided was not sufficient for Defendants to perform the analysis Twitter knew that Defendants intended to perform.
+Defendants deny the remainder of the allegations in Paragraph 88.